 How to choose a cloud management platform (CMP)

 Cloud computing has changed how businesses can scale their operations and services, freeing up time, people, and money to focus on what’s important.
 With infrastructure as a service (Iaas), companies can spin up virtual computing resources at will, paying only for the power they use.
 When combined into a hybrid model with on-prem infrastructure, this computing power can be adjusted to suit the needs of any business.
+Here's what to consider when choosing a cloud management platform.

 Regardless of how many services you use in the cloud, staying organized can sometimes be challenging.
 This is where a cloud management platform (CMP) can be helpful.